 No doubt, her guests would enjoy Dr. Knox’s story of her own awesome adventure.
 “I went cave diving,” she says.
 “We had to hike down the side of mountains to ge to the cave.
 Once we got there, certain parts were completely dark with no light and no way out.
 It was the coolest thing I’ve ever done.”

-Dr. Natasha Musser joined The Joint Chiropractic family of healthcare providers in 2019.
-A graduate from the University of Toledo with a bachelor’s degree in exercise science, she received her doctorate of chiropractic from Palmer College in Port Orange.
+Dr. Jonathan D’Cruz -- you can call him Dr. Jon -- joined The Joint Chiropractic family of healthcare providers in summer 2019.
+A graduate of Florida State with a bachelor’s of science degree in exercise science with a minor in child development, he earned his doctorate of chiropractic from Palmer College of Chiropractic in Port Orange.

 In Case You Didn’t Know